iost-official/iost-docs/docs/4-running-iost-node/Become-Servi-Node.md

 If you don't have enough iost, please contact us.

-# Register the servi node
+# Register the Servi Node

 Register the Servi Node, i.e. bind the node to your account, using iWallet: